Arsenaultm90/School/Year 1/Semester 02/STAT 2507 - Introduction To Statistical Modelling I/Lecture 1 - Introduction To Statistics.md

 **Qualitative Variable** - The measure of a quality or characteristic on each unit.

 **Quantitative Variable** - The measure of a numerical quantity on each unit.
-	There are two type of **Quantitative Variables** : Discrete and Continuous A variable with a finite or countable number of values is **discrete**.
+	There are two types of **Quantitative Variables** : Discrete and Continuous A variable with a finite or countable number of values is **discrete**.
 		Ex.
 The number of dots obtained when you roll a single die.
 	A variable that can assume any value within a continuous interval of